haileyhoyat/celebrity-book-clubs-api/README.md

 Hello, this is the API for the BList.
 This API aggregates books from various book lists.

-NOTE: most recent scrape for all lsits is 01-01-2024
+NOTE: most recent scrape for all book lists is 01-08-2024

 NOTE: As of 01/01/2024, the API production endpoints are a bit buggy.
 For now, it is recommended that you run the API locally.